Taus Makhacheva: Hold Your Horses

 With Jess Carnegie, Marguerite Carson, Richard Dadd, Albrecht Dürer, Sarah Forrest, Noel Griffin, John Atkinson Grimshaw, Helen McCrorie, Joan Moore, Marcantonio Raimondi, Scott Rogers and Harry Thubron.

-Untitled is an exhibition by artist and curator James N Hutchinson that challenges the traditional form of the solo show.
-Featuring new and recent drawings based on, or directly representing, the work of other artists, the exhibition suggests that an artist's practice is best examined as a complex set of entanglements with art history and contemporary peer networks.
+Untitled was an exhibition by artist and curator James N Hutchinson that challenged the traditional form of the solo show.
+Featuring new and recent drawings based on, or directly representing, the work of other artists, the exhibition suggested that an artist's practice is best examined as a complex set of entanglements with art history and contemporary peer networks.

-Untitled also deals with ideas of authenticity by presenting replicas, copies and forgeries that have been selected, commissioned or directly created by Hutchinson.
-This includes a new set of drawings by Hutchinson that copy photographs of work by other, often well-known, artists such as Giorgio Morandi, Michelangelo Pistoletto or Marcel Duchamp.
-Hutchinson's drawings are presented within a nexus of works by other contemporary artists, historical works and archive material.
-Using curatorial – as well as artistic – strategies, this complex display considers unseen narratives behind, and unintended relations between various artworks, complicating a linear and artist-centric view of art history.
+Untitled dealt with ideas of authenticity by presenting replicas, copies and forgeries that was selected, commissioned or directly created by Hutchinson.
+This included a new set of drawings by Hutchinson that copied photographs of work by other, often well-known, artists such as Giorgio Morandi, Michelangelo Pistoletto or Marcel Duchamp.
+Hutchinson's drawings were presented within a nexus of works by other contemporary artists, historical works and archive material.
+Using curatorial – as well as artistic – strategies, this complex display considered unseen narratives behind, and the unintended relations between various artworks, complicating a linear and artist-centric view of art history.

-In The Tetley's atrium Hutchinson presents The Manenberg Tornado, 2018; a set of 24 detailed drawings based on amateur botanical paintings by Margaret Stewart.
+In The Tetley's atrium Hutchinson presented The Manenberg Tornado, 2018; a set of 24 detailed drawings based on amateur botanical paintings by Margaret Stewart.
 For Hutchinson, these works are a way to consider how artworks grant or deny access to particular narratives, and how other methodologies can be incorporated into art practice to generate wider networks of meaning.
 A display of archive material relating to Harry Thubron (1915 - 1985) a renowned Leeds educator is also presented as an invitation to reflect back on the exhibition.

 With thanks to Leeds Museums and Galleries, the National Arts Education Archive at Yorkshire Sculpture Park and The Whitworth, University of Manchester.